-A really great place to practice is the supermarket.
-Sure, the floor is incredibly slippery and you have an audience, but you have a grocery cart to stabilize you as you glide up and down the aisles.
+A great place to practice is the supermarket.
+Sure, the floor is incredibly slippery, and you have an audience, but you have a grocery cart to stabilize you as you glide up and down the aisles.

 Walking gracefully in high heels is a head-to-toe experience.
 Relax your hips and knees, engage your abs, keep your shoulders back, and hold your head high.
 It might seem impossible at first, but you’ll eventually find your rhythm.

 Be careful not to overextend yourself with long, quick strides.
 Wearing heels naturally makes your stride shorter, so you’ll need to take more steps than usual.